rickwassing/cicada-develop/docs/overview-pipeline.rst

 Custom Events
 ^^^^^^^^^^^^^

-In addition to creating Custom Events manually, which is described in the next section on :ref:`creating events <overview-interface-create-events>`, Cicada has two more ways to create Custom Events.
+In addition to creating Custom Events manually, which is described in the section on :ref:`creating events <overview-interface-create-events>`, Cicada has two more ways to create Custom Events.
 In some use-cases, you may want to analyse the same part of the day, for all of the days in the recording.
 For example, your study might have instructed participants to excersize, every morning between 10:00 am and 11:30 am.
 To create Statistics for specifically these time segments, we can define 'Daily Events' with the 'onset' at ``10:00``, 'duration' ``1h 30m`` and 'label' ``Morning Excersize``.

 **To Create Daily Events,**